 If the above method fails, you can use the Command Prompt to clean the USB drive attributes.
 Here is how to do it.

-Step 1: Open Command Prompt as administrator.
-To open elevated Prompt or run Command Prompt as administrator, simply type CMD in the Start search box, and then simultaneously press Ctrl + Shift + Enter keys.
+Step 1: Open the Command Prompt as administrator.
+To open elevated Prompt or run Command Prompt as an administrator, type CMD in the Start search box, and then simultaneously press Ctrl + Shift + Enter keys.

-Note that it’s important to open Command Prompt as administrator.
+Note that it’s essential to open Command Prompt as administrator.

 Step 2: Make sure that your USB drive is connected and then execute the following commands.

-When the Command Prompt lists all connected disks, note down the number of your USB drive that it write protected.
-You can easily identify the USB drive by checking the size column.
+When the Command Prompt lists all connected disks, note down the number of your USB drive that is write-protected.
+You can quickly identify the USB drive by checking the size column.
 Be sure to enter the write disk number.